PiwikPRO/PPMS-PublicDocs/tag_manager/content_security_policy.rst

 Introduction
 ---------------
 Specifying Content Security Policy is a common way to secure web applications.
-This mechanism allows to specify which scripts and styles can execute on page.
-It can be done either through adding Content-Security-Policy header or appropriate meta tag.
+This mechanism allows specifying which scripts and styles can execute on page.
+It can be done either by adding a ``Content-Security-Policy`` header or an appropriate meta tag.

 Content Security Policy nonce configuration
 ---------------
 It is common to allow only scripts and styles that were received from known domains or ones that have special nonce attribute.
 Nonce mechanism relies on two steps, defining nonce value in Content Security Policy and placing nonce value as an attribute in styles and scripts.
-Consequently, default container code requires following modifications to work:

 Defining nonce in Content Security Policy settings